Sanchitkanwar31/Medical_Voice_Bot/README.md

 # Medical Vision and Voice Chatbot

-A multi-phase AI-powered healthcare chatbot designed to simulate a voice-based interaction between a **patient** and a **virtual doctor**.
-Built using Python, speech recognition, TTS, and Gradio for a user-friendly interface.
+A multi-phase AI-powered healthcare chatbot designed to simulate a natural, voice-based interaction between a **patient** and a **virtual doctor**.
+Built entirely in Python, the system integrates speech recognition, image analysis, natural language understanding, and text-to-speech synthesis, all wrapped in a clean Gradio interface.

+The chatbot utilizes the GROQ inference engine to intelligently route requests to different APIs:

+For medical understanding of user queries (spoken or image-based), it uses Meta’s LLaMA 4 Scout model to generate accurate and realistic doctor-like responses.

+To generate the doctor’s voice response, it uses ElevenLabs TTS, which offers high-quality, human-like audio.

+For speech-to-text, it leverages OpenAI Whisper v3 via GROQ’s accelerated inference.

+The project runs locally and supports real-time patient input (voice + image) and produces both textual and spoken doctor feedback, making it ideal for demonstrating AI capabilities in digital health.

 ---